aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

   compile to other node types than to bytecode.

 * We complain if the AST departs from our subset of Python.
-CPython lacks this pass, of course, and this chapter won't examine it.
+CPython lacks this pass, of course, and we won't examine it.
 It's valuable in two ways: documenting what we claim to compile correctly, and keeping the user/developer from wasting time on apparent bugs on input it was never meant to